Code-Artist/MediaDevicesExt/README.md

 - Recovery MediaFileInfo from PUID of item

+- Recovery MediaDirectoryInfo from PUID of item

 - Open direct stream to the file item using PUID

 - Support Apple iPhone DCF storages, allow to go through iPhone folders hierachy.
-Original solution fails on iPhones.
+Original solution fails on iPhones, when using PUID.